eaton-lab/toytree/README.rst

 `ete3 <http://etetoolkit.org>`_ library (which we call `ete3mini`).
-**Toytree** is written within the framework of the minimalist plotting library `toyplot <http://toyplot.readthedocs.io/en/stable/index.html>`_, which generates rich HTML figures that can be embedded in Jupyter-notebooks, and include interactive features, as well as be rendered for publications as SVG or PDF images.
+**Toytree** is written within the framework of the minimalist plotting library `toyplot <http://toyplot.readthedocs.io/en/stable/index.html>`_, which generates rich interactive figures (SVG+HTML+JS) that can be embedded in Jupyter-notebooks or webpages, or rendered in SVG or PDF format for publications.

 Installation